StormHub/stormhub/docs/_posts/2024-12-04-KernelMemory-Tokenizer.markdown

 # My take away:
- - Always prefix your deployment name by the actual model name For example, for 'gpt-4o' model, the name should be prefix with 'gpt-4o-bot'
+ - Always prefix your deployment name by the actual model name For example, for 'gpt-4o' model, the name should be prefix with model like this 'gpt-4o-bot'

  - Leave the 'tokenizer' parameter to default and let [Kernel Memory](https://github.com/microsoft/kernel-memory) pick one automatically.